opensearch-project/documentation-website/_tuning-your-cluster/replication-plugin/getting-started.md

 ## Permissions

-Make sure the security plugin is either enabled on both clusters or disabled on both clusters.
-If you disabled the security plugin, you can skip this section.
-However, we strongly recommend enabling the security plugin in production scenarios.
+Make sure the Security plugin is either enabled on both clusters or disabled on both clusters.
+If you disabled the Security plugin, you can skip this section.
+However, we strongly recommend enabling the Security plugin in production scenarios.

-If the security plugin is enabled, make sure that non-admin users are mapped to the appropriate permissions so they can perform replication actions.
+If the Security plugin is enabled, make sure that non-admin users are mapped to the appropriate permissions so they can perform replication actions.
 For index and cluster-level permissions requirements, see [Cross-cluster replication permissions]({{site.url}}{{site.baseurl}}/replication-plugin/permissions/).

 In addition, verify and add the distinguished names (DNs) of each follower cluster node on the leader cluster to allow connections from the followers to the leader.